bmm5153/BMM-G-Code-Syntax/README.md

+FOR THIS TO WORK PROPERLY, YOU MUST ADD THE CONTENTS OF THE SETTINGS.JSON FILE INTO YOUR LOCAL SETTINGS FILE.
+USUALLY FOUND:

+C:\Users\{username}\AppData\Roaming\Code\User

 # bmm-g-code-syntax README

 This is working draft of custom syntax for G-Code, for use on Visual Studion Code.
 Suggestions/improvements/criticisms are welcome and encrouraged as this is my first attempt at several things throughout this process.